mukrop/name-constraints-tests/report.md

 # Summary

-We compared the behaviour of GnuTLS, NSS and OpenSSL with respect to X.509 name constraints extension (in particular DNS, email and IP constraints).
+We compared the behavior of GnuTLS, NSS and OpenSSL with respect to X.509 name constraints extension (in particular DNS, email and IP constraints).
 107 of GnuTLS internal tests were transformed to independent cert chains (easy for high-level valid/invalid tests abstracting the library internals).
 Test details and scripts available at https://gitlab.com/mukrop/name-constraints-tests, feel free to use and improve.

 Test results in summary:
 * If DNS name constraints are present but the subject alternative names extension is not, GnuTLS checks the common name with regard to DNS name constraints (depending on the key purpose).
-NSS and OpenSSL do not check common name in this situation.
+NSS and OpenSSL do not check the common name in this situation.
 * Libraries differ in checking the mailbox format: OpenSSL seems to check the format precisely, NSS only partly and GnuTLS not at all.
-* OpenSSL does not support IP constraining, thus all corresponding tests containing IP constraints report certificates as INvalid(unsupported name constraint type, name constraints extension is marked critical).
+* OpenSSL does not support IP constraining, thus all corresponding tests containing IP constraints report certificates as INvalid (unsupported name constraint type, name constraints extension is marked critical).

 # Details

 Below are the details for all failed tests, referencing the test results at https://gitlab.com/mukrop/name-constraints-tests/blob/master/results.txt
+For easier comprehension, there's an exclamation mark ('!') in lines where test results differ among the libraries.

 ## Inspecting common name (test bad3)

 The intermediate CA excludes DNS of 'example.com', the endpoint certificate is for common name `www.example.com` but lacks the subject alternative name extension.
 This tests the legacy processing of X.509 v1 certificates that did not support subject alternative names (tests whether CN is also checked for name constraints).

-GnuTLS checks common name compliance to DNS constraints in this case, because 1) there are DNS constraints present 2) there are no subject anternative DNS names and 3) the key purpose is TLS WWW server (More precisely, the key purpose is not set in the test, which is interpreted by GnuTLS as any purpose including the TLS server).
+GnuTLS checks common name compliance to DNS constraints in this case, because 1) there are DNS constraints present 2) there are no subject alternative DNS names and 3) the key purpose is TLS WWW server (More precisely, the key purpose is not set in the test, which is interpreted by GnuTLS as any purpose including the TLS server).
 This is why the test fails in GnuTLS.
 In source code, refer to `gnutls_x509_name_constraints_check_crt` in `lib/x509/name_constraints.c`

 Neither NSS nor OpenSSL seem to perform such check here, thus the test passes.
 For NSS, this is contrary to implications of [bug 552346](https://bugzilla.mozilla.org/show_bug.cgi?id=552346) which claims NSS still honors DNS names found in subject CN.